-The Bioscience & Natural Resources Library rare book collection consists of some 3500 titles and approximately 7000 volumes.
+The Bioscience, Natural Resources & Public Health Library (Biosciences) rare book collection consists of some 3500 titles and approximately 7000 volumes.
 There are an additional 400 or so titles and about 1400 volumes from this collection stored in NRLF.
 The campus collection consists of materials selected by faculty and the Bioscience staff as items that require climate controlled conditions.
 This includes many materials in botany, zoology and paleontology and historically important 18th century authors such as Buffon, Lamarck, John Ray, and Linnaeus.